-After graduation, Fred enrolled as a freshman at Swarthmore College in Swarthmore, Pennsylvania, graduating in1965 with a B.A. in history.
+After graduation, Fred enrolled at Swarthmore College in Swarthmore, Pennsylvania, graduating in 1965 with a B.A. in history.
 In 1967, Fred was awarded the National Defense Education Act Fellowship at Washington University in the doctorate program in history.
-In 1970, after realizing his love for history would not be as financially rewarding as he wanted, he enrolled in the MBA program, majoring in finance, and received an NBA in 1972 with a focus on investments.
+In 1970, after realizing his love for history would not be as financially rewarding as he wanted, he enrolled in the M.B.A. program, majoring in finance, and received an M.B.A. in 1972, focusing on investments.

 After graduate school, Fred decided that his knowledge of financial statements and accounting was rudimentary and decided to teach himself accounting.
 Shortly after making this decision, Fred received an offer to teach introductory accounting on what was quaintly called a 'visiting lectureship' at Eastern Michigan University in Ypsilanti, Michigan, which he accepted.
-Every morning at 9:00am Fred put on his teacher hat and began teaching an introductory accounting course.
-At 10:00am he would take his teacher hat off and put his student hat on for intermediate accounting.
+Every morning at 9:00 a.m.
+Fred put on his teacher hat and began teaching an introductory accounting course.
+At 10:00 a.m., he would take his teacher hat off and put his student hat on for intermediate accounting.
 This teacher/student strategy continued for two years at Eastern Michigan, one year at Sam Houston State University in Huntsville, Texas, and one year at Montana State University in Bozeman, Montana.
 In 1976, Fred passed the Uniform Certified Public Accountant Examination.
 He found his accounting knowledge integral to financial statement analysis for publicly traded companies, reinforcing his belief that an in-depth knowledge of accounting was vital to understanding financial statements and money management on a sophisticated and productive level.

-Fred’s excellent investment record at the bank allowed him to develop a loyal following among clientele within the trust department.
-Knowing that his own firm could give him the freedom to build an investment culture of creativity and discipline, while offering a high level of personal service and performance to affluent clientele, Fred formed the Fredric E. Russell Investment Management Co. in 1987.
-The firm is dedicated to high levels of creative investing, working toward consistent and superior annual returns with little volatility, while also providing outstanding client service.
-The investment strategy of the firm is uncomplicated, as the research is dealt with and handled internally and does not rely on research produced by firms, cultivating investment banking relationships with companies where there is investment potential.
+In 1978, after a prestigious career in the academic world, Fred began a new adventure as an investment officer in the trust department of Fourth National Bank of Tulsa, whose trust assets exceeded $400 million.
+In 1983, Fred's position at the bank advanced to the level of senior investment officer, where he established an excellent record and was quoted on more than one-hundred occasions by notable publications, including the Wall Street Journal, Forbes, Business Week, and the Tulsa World.
+Fred's excellent investment record at the bank allowed him to develop a loyal following among clientele within the trust department.
+Knowing that his firm could give him the freedom to build an investment culture of creativity and discipline while offering a high level of personal service and performance to an affluent clientele, Fred formed the Fredric E. Russell Investment Management Co. in 1987.
+The firm is dedicated to high levels of creative investing, working toward consistent and superior annual returns with little volatility while also providing outstanding client service.
+The firm's investment strategy is uncomplicated, as the research is dealt with and handled internally and does not rely on research produced by firms, cultivating investment banking relationships with companies where there is investment potential.

 Today, Fred resides in Tulsa, Oklahoma, and is considered one of the media's most sought-after investment experts.
-He continues to offer his keen insights to several national and local media outlets, as well as through his quarterly Investment Commentaries, available on request.
+He continues to offer his keen insights to several national and local media outlets, as well as through his quarterly investment commentaries, available on request.